How to Prevent Falls in the Elderly

-Help protect your loved one’s physical and emotional wellbeing with these simple precautionary steps to prevent future falls:
+Help protect your loved one’s physical and emotional wellbeing with these simple precautionary caregiver tips for preventing falls in the elderly:

-Spend a day in the life of your loved one, tracing the steps of their daily routine and and inspecting stairs, carpets, rugs and floors for any potential risk factors as you go.
+1. Secure Walkways and Stairs: Fall prevention for senior starts in the home.
+Spend a day in the life of your loved one, tracing the steps of their daily routine and inspecting stairs, carpets, rugs and floors for any potential risk factors as you go.
 A cracked or uneven step, unsecured throw rug or broken floor board or tile can easily cause a slip and fall.
 Minimize tripping hazards by:

 - Use brightly colored tape to mark uneven steps or hazards.